Prince George Heritage Commission Recruiting

 Committees and Boards

-The Advisory Committee on Accessibility meets monthly and advises and assists Council, staff, and other committees with formulating and promoting strategies and actions to create and maintain a barrier-free community.
+The Advisory Committee on Accessibility helps formulate and promote strategies and actions to create and maintain a barrier-free community.

-The Advisory Committee on Development Design meets weekly, as needed, and provides impartial advice on development or policy affecting the community’s physical environment.
-It also advises on applications for development permits in accordance with their Terms of Reference.
+The Advisory Committee on Development Design provides impartial advice on development or policy affecting the community’s physical environment.

-The Standing Committee on Intergovernmental Resolutions meets, as needed, to develop resolutions on key issues that may be advanced by Council for consideration at the North Central Local Government Association, Union of BC Municipalities, and Federation of Canadian Municipalities conventions.
+The Standing Committee on Intergovernmental Resolutions develops resolutions on issues that may be advanced by Council for consideration government conventions.